Streets of Rogue

 Sound 9

-Graphics: Simple, but not without charm.
+Graphics: The visuals are simple but not without charm.

 Summary 8.7 Outstanding